omkar-here/frontend-CouponZo/README.md

 7. Navigate to frontend with these commands
    - `cd ../frontend ` (If you are in the backend directory)
    - `cd frontend` (If you are in the main directory)

 8. Install all the packages

     -  `npm install` or `npm i`

+9. Run the frontend with this command

+   - `npm run dev`

+10. Open `http://localhost:3000` with your browser to see the app

 <a id="links"> </a>
 ## Useful Links